 - 1,000 sq. ft.

-- Replicas of historic photographs of Yosemite by Muybridge, Adams, Watkins, and others
+- 4 framed replicas of historic photographs of Yosemite by Muybridge, Adams, Watkins, and others

-- Interpretive text panels, including an introduction, first-person stories from Yosemite workers, and historic context for Yosemite photography
+- Interpretive text panels, including an introduction, first-person stories from Yosemite rangers, and historic context for Yosemite photography

 - Gallery hardcover copy of Yosemite People, released in August 2017